[output_post_excerpt]

 METATRON: It might be in your interest to join us in defending the heavens.

 ENOCH: Behind the throne, Mamre and Yohana are trying to keep very still and very quiet.
+However, Yohana gets an idea, and she speaks out with a deep voice:

-MAMRE: Yes this is God.
+YOHANA: (badly done God voice) Yes this is God.
 It’s fine, I invited them.
 You may call off the war.

 METATRON: Who’s that?!